ThorXael/ThorXael/README.md

 ---

 ### 🔒 Projects?
 > Most of my work is private.
-> I build tools — not apps.
 > Code speaks louder than releases.

 ---